Here are the 7 items you should consider when deciding between Shopify vs BigCommerce:

 These experts can help you take your store to the next level, while freeing up your time so you can focus on other aspects of your business.

-These experts include designers, developers (to create custom tools), store set up, marketers & photographers.
+These experts include designers, developers (to create custom tools), store set up, marketers and photographers.
 There are hundreds of them available in the marketplace, located across different cities around the world.

 Shopify lists them by geographical locations closest to you first, so you can find experts that are closest to you if you want to work with someone that's located closer to you.